Push (Matchbox Twenty song)

 "Push" is a song by American rock band Matchbox Twenty.
 It was released in 1997 as the second single from their debut album, Yourself or Someone Like You (1996).
-After landing "Long Day" on several rock radio stations paving the way, "Push" topped the US Modern Rock Tracks chart and became one of the band's most successful singles.
-At the time of its release, "Push" was controversial for its lyrics, with many critics accusing the band of glorifying domestic violence.
+After landing "Long Day" on several rock radio stations paving the way, "Push" topped the US Modern Rock Tracks chart and became one of the band's signature songs.

+Composition

+Vocalist Rob Thomas wrote the lyrics to "Push" with Matt Serletic.
+The song's lyrics are about the stress of falling in and out of love.
+Thomas stated that the man in the song (either himself or fictional) was the one being abused, either emotionally or physically, by a woman.
+After its release, the song's lyrics drew criticism from some listeners who interpreted them as promoting violence against women.
+Thomas expressed surprise at this interpretation, stating that the song was not misogynistic.
+In an interview with The Morning Call, the bass guitarist Brian Yale adding "We were kind of surprised when we heard all that stuff.
+[Our response] was, 'Wow, really?
+No, it's not about that.'

 Music video

 The video for "Push" was directed by Nigel Dick, and shot March 27–28, 1997, in Los Angeles.
 The video starts and ends with Rob Thomas playing with a puppet.
 Throughout the song, the band is seen playing in an alley.
 A couple of scenes feature Thomas chained to a wall.
 Another scene is of Thomas holding onto a barbed wire fence while the band stands in the background.
 He gets stuck by the fence but keeps putting his hands back on it.
 Thomas is also seen in a room containing a clock and a bed, though no windows are shown.